What is an SGPT Test or ALT Test?

 Other reasons to perform an SGPT test, include:

 The SGPT test does not necessitate any additional preparation.
 In any case, inform the doctor about any prescription or over-the-counter medications you are taking.
 Certain drugs may affect the levels of ALT in the blood.
-The doctor may advise you to refrain from taking certain medications for a period of time before the test.
+The doctor may advise you to refrain from taking certain medications for a while before the test.

 What should I expect during the SGPT blood test?